• Skip to primary navigation

 Super Refreshing Basil Margarita Recipe

 Holy.
 Moly.
-This Basil Margarita Recipe is so refreshing and loaded down with delicious basil taste.
+This Basil Margarita Recipe is so refreshing and loaded with a delicious basil taste.
 Grab your favorite cocktail glass and these five simple ingredients, and you’ll be putting up your feet and relaxing in no time at all.

 Margarita with basil and a smoky rim on a wooden tray next to a fresh lime.